Engee documentation

 im4

-The top node blocks the transition from the Quiet state to the Alarm state if the concentration is too high, as this does not correspond to the real situation.
-Instead, the system also transitions to the Failure state.
+The upper node blocks the transition from the Rest state to the Alarm state if the concentration is too high, as this does not correspond to the real situation.
+Instead, the system also enters the Fault state.

-The example model of an automatic fire extinguishing system illustrates the basic principles of a finite automaton: dividing logic into states, defining conditions for transitions, and using nodes to handle more complex scenarios.
-This approach allows the development of a robust and predictable system that responds correctly to changes in input signals, minimising errors when implemented in the real world.
+An example of a model of an automatic fire extinguishing system illustrates the basic principles of operation of a finite automaton: separation of logic into states, determination of conditions for transitions, and usage of nodes to process more complex scenarios.
+This approach allows us to develop a reliable and predictable system that responds correctly to changes in input signals, minimizing errors when it is implemented in the real world.